About FreshStitches

 How much tail should you leave?

 Excellent question!
-When you’re cutting your yarn when you’re fastening off), you always want to leave an inch or so.
+When you’re cutting your yarn when you’re fastening off), you always want to leave a few inches or so.
 That way, you’ll have enough to weave in (or hide) the tail on your finished piece.

 When making amigurumi, you often want to leave a ‘long tail’… enough so that you can use the tail to attach the piece to another piece later on.
 I usually say about 12″, but a more accurate measurement is about twice as long as the last round of your piece.